-Intended outcome Success criteria Children being able to achieve greater depth in learning % of chn achieving greater depth will be increasing in RWM school focus on AFL practise and lesson structure/recapping procedural fluency in maths Children to be clear, fluent and articulate speakers using a wide range of vocabulary (Tier 2 and 3) Speaking and listening strategies and opportunities are embedded throughout school. % of chn achieving expected in reading and writing is in line with all chn and national in EYFS articulation of words and sounds will be correct A high level of children will achieve their phonics in year 1 (there was a low GLD at end of rec) Chn can draw on a range of experiences and write creative pieces based on these.
+Intended outcome Success criteria

+Children being able to achieve greater depth in learning % of chn achieving combined greater depth in RWM is in line with all chn and national % of chn achieving expected standard will be in line with al chn in school and national Children to be clear, fluent and articulate speakers using a wide range of vocabulary (Tier 2 and 3) Chn have good speaking and listening skills and are able to articulate and express themselves. % of chn achieving ARE in reading and writing is increasing throughout school Chn can draw on a range of experiences and write creative pieces based on these.
 Chn are spelling more words correctly in pieces of writing.
-Chn will write creatively with greater independence.
-Chn achieving age related expectations in spelling For children to feel emotionally secure, integrate with their peers and have their individual needs met Emotional and welfare needs are quickly identified at early stages of education and support is put in place. % of pupils persistently absent is no higher than all chn
+Chn will have more experiences to draw on when writing creative pieces and will be able to write more and independently.
+Chn to demonstrate accelerated progress in their spelling skills from their baseline assessments.
+For children to feel emotionally secure, integrate with their peers and have their individual needs met Emotional and welfare needs are quickly identified at early stages of education and support is put in place. % of pupils persistently absent is no higher than all chn